-Risk Type Risks Mitigation Fluctuating US Dollar The prices of cur key aw materials - Fluorspar, Sulphur and Potassium - Fluorspar, Sulphur and Potassium - Fluorspar and Potassium Carbonate are imported - High dependence on China for Fluorspar, which is promoting export of more value-added products, but spressure on the availability and margins.
-We have expanded the vendor base outside China and developed sources from other geographies, cemented relationships with these sources and continuous of the continuous of the continuous or the continuous of the HF demand There might be volatility in the demand for HF and a downward trend in the end-user segment.
+Risk Type Risks Mitigation Fluctuating US Dollar The prices of our key raw materials - Fluorspar, Sulphur and Potassium Carbonate - are impacted by the movement of the US Dollar.
+Fluorspar and Potassium Carbonate are imported.
+High dependence on China for Fluorspar, which is promoting export of more value-added products, puts pressure on the availability and margins.
+We have expanded the vendor base outside China and developed sources from other geographies, cemented relationships with these sources and successfully avoided dependency on Chinese origin.
+We are continuously exploring other options to sustain this.
+HF demand There might be volatility in the demand for HF and a downward trend in the end-user segment.
 We are focusing on specialty grade HF and Value-Added Products (VAPs).
-We are also retaining existing gatom competitive pricing, existing gatom set on optic competitive pricing, existing export volumes. and increasing export volumes.
+We are also retaining existing customers through competitive pricing, expanding the market of HF in Asia-Pacific markets and increasing export volumes.
 Price volatility There might be a drop in the price for Sulphuric Acis and a volatility in Sulphur prices.
 We are working on alternate downstream products and reducing the cost of production through process improvement and innovation.
 Statutory compliance risk The country's regulatory framework is ever-evolving and the risk of non-compliance and penalties may increase for the business, leading to financial and reputational risks.
 We have institutionalised a comprehensive risk-based compliance programme, including training and adherence to the Code of Conduct.
-We encourage our employees to rely and seek professional guidance and the conduct of
+We encourage our employees to rely and seek professional guidance and opinion to discuss the impact of any changes in laws to ensure total compliance.
+Periodic reporting to the internal committees on any legal aspects and quarterly reporting to the Board on statutory compliance ensures effectiveness of the programme.